stanosphere/fp-things/readme.md

 # FP Things

 This repo is going to be quite messy for now.
 It's basically just me playing around with functional programming things in JavaScript.
 I think a lot of this might just end up as me taking notes about things and also implementing some lovely functional stuff of my own.

-The main resources I've been using are:
+## Resources

-- Mostly Adequate Guide to Functional Programming
+- **Mostly Adequate Guide to Functional Programming**
   - https://github.com/MostlyAdequate/mostly-adequate-guide
   - This is a great book
   - It starts out by explaining how we can write programs using nothing more than functions and compositions